npsadafule/CMPT201/a9-npsadafule-main/README.md

 * **You should not change the provided code** as we will replace it for our grading.
 This can easily result in a 0 for the assignment. **Be very careful about this.** You can add your own code/files as needed.
-* Occasionally, and especially before you submit, make sure that you run the appropriate checker (either `checker.amd64` or `checker.arm64`, depending on your platform).
-As with previous assignments, it performs basic checks (e.g., `.record`, `.nvim`, copy-and-paste).
+* Occasionally, and especially before you submit, make sure that you run the minimum checker (`minimum_checker`).
+As with previous assignments, it performs basic checks (e.g., `.record`, `.nvim`, copy-and-paste, etc.).
 If this does not pass, you will receive a 0.
 * `main.c` contains a main function that tests your allocator.
 The max score is 390.
 If you compile it and run it, it will give you a score and also tell you which test cases have failed.
 * Code that does not compile with CMake gets a 0.